23skdu/longbow-quarrel/README.md

 - **Dependencies**: Minimal - Metal, Foundation,
   MetalPerformanceShaders, Accelerate

-## Current Status

-The project is in active development (release/0.0.1-rc2) with:
+The project is in active development (release/0.1.0) with:

-- Complete Llama 3 inference pipeline
+- Complete Llama 3 inference pipeline with Metal acceleration
-- Validated correctness against llama.cpp
+- Validated correctness against `llama.cpp` for multiple quantization levels
-- Optimized performance exceeding reference implementation
+- Robust memory management with pooling and global budget
 - Comprehensive benchmarking and testing infrastructure

 It's part of the Longbow ecosystem, with longbow-fletcher handling